godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-beta-1.md

 #### 3D viewport and tools

 In Godot 4.0 [Ryan Roden-Corrent](https://github.com/rcorre) added convenient hotkeys to the 3D viewport which any Blender user would find familiar.
-Blender-style transforms, using keys like `G`, `R`, or `S`, are now improved with support for numeric inputs for each operation, and mouse wrapping ([GH-58389](https://github.com/godotengine/godot/pull/58389), [GH-59467](https://github.com/godotengine/godot/pull/59467)).
+Blender-style transforms (i.e. using `G`, `R`, or `S` for translation, rotation, and scale) are now improved with support for numeric inputs for each operation, and mouse wrapping ([GH-58389](https://github.com/godotengine/godot/pull/58389), [GH-59467](https://github.com/godotengine/godot/pull/59467)).
+Note that hotkeys for these operations are not bound by default and need to be configured in the editor settings.

 If you rely more on on-screen gizmos, you will love this next feature developed by [Tomasz Chabora](https://github.com/KoBeWi).
 As you probably know, box collision shapes are defined as a center point and symmetrical extents, which has long limited how they can be edited.
 But no longer, as each side can now be extended individually within the editor viewport ([GH-71092](https://github.com/godotengine/godot/pull/71092)).